Amazon Affiliate Niche Sites: The Definitive Guide

 Here's the entire process in short, if reading the entire infographic link building guide that I linked to above is too much for you to read:

 - Generate an easy-to-copy, clean embed code for your infographic.
-You can use this WordPress plugin, or this tool by Siege Media.
+You can use this WordPress plugin, or a free tool by Siege Media.

-- Submit your infographic, along with a link to your original page as a source, in infographic directories like these.
+- Submit your infographic, along with a link to your original page as a source, in infographic directories.

 - Email relevant sites which have already shared infographics on similar topics in the past.